Unit 2 | Critiquing and Designing Digital Learning Resources

 Consider whether or not you would want to design your digital learning resource as an OER.
 Form some questions and some rationale one way of the other and you will engage in discussion with your classmates in the Unit 2 Collaborate session.

-Activity 5 – The Prototype Phase
+Thinking Through Assignment 3 – The Prototype Phase

 By taking into consideration the theoretical frameworks and the learning theories and instructional design principles you have reviewed, you should be able to select at least one promising idea for a digital learning resource that you think would meet the needs of your end user.
-Examples include, but are not limited to, the creation of an instructional module, a series of learning objects, a series of tutorials, an app, or any other tool, technology, or resource of your choice.
+Examples include, but are not limited to the creation of an instructional module, a series of learning objects, a series of tutorials, an app, or any other tool, technology, or resource of your choice.
 You need to begin to build a prototype based on the following concepts (these should be included in your evolving Design Note as you go):

 - Description: Clearly and concisely describe the purpose of your digital learning resource.